 Mashing the beans can be done two different ways:

 These quick Cuban black beans pair perfectly with a wide range of dishes – from plain grilled chicken and pork to Cuban main dishes and rice!
-If you are looking to meal plan, below are some delicious options to serve with these Cuban beans!
+If you are looking to meal plan and prep, below are some delicious options to serve with these beans:

 I definitely recommend making a big batch of these quick black beans to have on hand!
 Below are delicious ways to use leftover Cuban Black beans: